Slovenia: Governance and politics

 Slovenia is a parliamentary democracy republic with a multi-party system.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Slovenia performs in the high range on overall democratic measures, with particular strengths in political representation, including elected government and inclusive suffrage.

+President

 The head of state is the president, who is elected by popular vote and has an important integrative role.
 The president is elected for five years and at maximum for two consecutive terms.
 The president has a representative role and is the commander-in-chief of the Slovenian armed forces.

-According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Slovenia performs in the high range on overall democratic measures, with particular strengths political representation, including elected government and inclusive suffrage.
+The president convenes and dissolves Parliament, may express opinions to the National Assembly on any matter of public importance, and has plenary power to call general elections, byelections and snap elections.
+The president also nominates prominent state officials, including the prime minister and justices of the Constitutional Court, for the consideration of the National Assembly; conducts Slovenia's foreign relations in consultation with the Government; exercises supreme command and control over the Armed Forces, including the use of significant war powers; confers state honours; and grants pardons, commutations, reprieves, and respites to individuals convicted of criminal offences.

+Government

-The executive and administrative authority in Slovenia is held by the Government of Slovenia (Vlada Republike Slovenije), headed by the Prime Minister and the council of ministers or cabinet, who are elected by the National Assembly (Državni zbor Republike Slovenije).
+The executive and administrative authority in Slovenia is held by the Government of Slovenia (Vlada Republike Slovenije), led by the prime minister.
+The prime minister chairs the full Council of Ministers or cabinet, who are in turn elected by the National Assembly (Državni zbor Republike Slovenije).
+The Government is responsible for, among other things, executing the domestic and foreign policies of the state, directing and coordinating the activities of state agencies, preparing and administering the state budget, negotiating and concluding treaties, and implementing both laws passed by the National Assembly and decrees issued by the president.

+Parliament

+Organisation

 The legislative authority is held by the bicameral Parliament of Slovenia, characterised by an asymmetric duality.
 The bulk of power is concentrated in the National Assembly, which consists of ninety members.
 Of those, 88 are elected by all the citizens in a system of proportional representation, whereas two are elected by the registered members of the autochthonous Hungarian and Italian minorities.
 Elections take place every four years.
 The National Council (Državni svet Republike Slovenije), consisting of forty members, appointed to represent social, economic, professional and local interest groups, has a limited advisory and control power.